Master Services Agreement (“MSA”)

 7.2.
 Warranty.
 MSP warrants that the Services will be performed in a professional and workmanlike manner in accordance with generally accepted industry standards.
 For any breach of the above warranty, Client’s exclusive remedy and MSP entire liability will be the re-performance of the applicable Services.
 If MSP is unable to re-perform the Services as warranted, Client will be entitled to recover the Services fees paid to MSP for the deficient Services.
 Client must make any claim under the foregoing warranty to MSP in writing within 90 days of performance of such Services in order to receive warranty remedies.

 7.3.
 Disclaimer.
-THE WARRANTY IN SECTION 7.2 ABOVE, AS WELL AS ANY OTHER WARRANTIES EXPRESSLY FOUND IN THE AGREEMENT, ARE EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES AND NEITHER PARTY MAKES ANY OTHER WARRANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AND EACH PARTY SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES, INCLUDING ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.
+THIS WARRANTY IS EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES AND NEITHER PARTY MAKES ANY OTHER WARRANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AND EACH PARTY SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES, INCLUDING ANY IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.
 CLIENT ACKNOWLEDGES AND AGREES THAT SOFTWARE VIRUSES OR ANY OTHER COMPUTER CODE, FILES OR PROGRAMS DESIGNED TO INTERRUPT, DESTROY OR LIMIT THE FUNCTIONALITY OF ANY COMPUTER SOFTWARE OR HARDWARE OR TELECOMMUNICATIONS EQUIPMENT ARE INHERENT RISKS IN TECHNOLOGY AND MSP MAKES NO REPRESENTATION OR WARRANTIES THAT THE SERVICES PROVIDED UNDER THE AGREEMENT WILL BE UNINTERRUPTED, ERROR-FREE, OR COMPLETELY SECURE.

 8.1.
 Indemnification by MSP.
-MSP will defend Client against any claim, demand, suit or proceeding (“Claim”) made or brought against Client by a third party (i) arising out of death or personal injury to the extent caused by MSP’ personnel in their performance of the Services or (ii) alleging that MSP’s information, design, specification, instruction, software, data or material furnished by MSP hereunder (“Material”) infringes or misappropriates such third-party’s intellectual property rights, and will indemnify Client for any damages, attorneys fees and costs finally awarded against Client as a result of, or for amounts paid by Client under a settlement approved in writing by MSP of, any such Claim, all of the foregoing to the extent caused by MSP’ personnel or arising out of MSP’s Services as described in the Agreement, provided that Client: (a) promptly give MSP written notice of the Claim; (b) give MSP sole control of the defense and settlement of the Claim (except that MSP may not settle any Claim unless it unconditionally releases Client of all liability); and (c) give MSP all reasonable assistance, at MSP’ cost.
-The above defense and indemnification obligations do not apply to the extent a Claim arises from Client’s breach of this Agreement or through the combination of MSP’s Services, hardware or software with any other software or product not authorized by the Agreement or by any actions taken by Client outside of those authorized by the Agreement.
+MSP will defend Client against any claim, demand, suit or proceeding (“Claim”) made or brought against Client by a third party (i) arising out of death or personal injury to the extent caused by MSP’ personnel in their performance of the Services or (ii) alleging that MSP’s information, design, specification, instruction, software, data or material furnished by MSP hereunder (“Material”) infringes or misappropriates such third party’s intellectual property rights, and will indemnify Client for any damages, attorneys fees and costs finally awarded against Client as a result of, or for amounts paid by Client under a settlement approved in writing by MSP of, any such Claim, all of the foregoing to the extent caused by MSP’ personnel, provided that Client: (a) promptly give MSP written notice of the Claim; (b) give MSP sole control of the defense and settlement of the Claim (except that MSP may not settle any Claim unless it unconditionally releases Client of all liability); and (c) give MSP all reasonable assistance, at MSP’ cost.
+The above defense and indemnification obligations do not apply to the extent a Claim arises from Client’s breach of this Agreement.

 8.2.
 Client Indemnity.
 Client will indemnify MSP against any claim, demand, suit or proceeding (“Claim”) made or brought against Client by a third party arising out of or relating to (i) any actual or alleged violation of the Agreement or applicable law, rule, or regulation by Client or any of Client’s representatives, (ii) any claims by third parties arising out of or related to Client’s relationship with such third party, or (iii) any Material furnished by Client hereunder that infringes or misappropriates such third party’s intellectual property rights.
 Client indemnifies MSP for any damages, attorneys fees and costs finally awarded against MSP as a result of, or for amounts paid by MSP under a settlement approved in writing by Client of, any such Claim, provided that MSP: (a) promptly give Client written notice of the Claim; (b) give Client sole control of the defense and settlement of the Claim (except that Client may not settle any Claim unless it unconditionally releases Client of all liability); and (c) give Client all reasonable assistance, at Client’s cost.
 The above defense and indemnification obligations do not apply to the extent a Claim arises from MSP’ breach of this Agreement.